Of Petroglyphs & Pygmies

 Gabon has been inhabited for at least 400,000 years.
 Some 1200 rock paintings made by iron-working cultures that razed the forest for agriculture, creating today's savannah, have been found in the area around Lopé National Park.
 The earliest modern society, the Pygmies, was displaced between the 16th and 18th centuries by migrating peoples from the north, principally the Fang, who came after settling in what is now Cameroon and Equatorial Guinea.

 Contact with Europeans, starting with the arrival of the Portuguese in 1472, had a profound effect on tribal structures.
-British, Dutch and French ships traded for slaves, ivory and tropical woods.
-The coastal tribes established strong ties with these colonial powers, but the interior tribes defended their lands against European encroachment.
+The British, Dutch and French trafficked enslaved people and also traded for ivory and tropical woods.
+Though the coastal tribes worked with The British, Dutch and French, the interior tribes defended their lands against European encroachment.

 The Omar Bongo Years